 Now that you know more about Indica, Sativa, and hybrid cannabis strains, you may be wondering which one to choose.
 The answer depends on why you use cannabis and how strong of an effect you desire.

 Rather than only checking if a strain is Cannabis Sativa or Indica, you may also want to research what compounds are present in it.
 Does it have a high THC to CBD ratio?
 What types of terpenes are present in the buds?

-If you prefer to consume cannabis using a vapourizer, the flavours of different terpenes will be more noticeable.
-Some may be an instant favourite, while others might be too strong for your liking!
+If you prefer to consume cannabis using a vaporizer, the flavors of different terpenes will be more noticeable.
+Some may be an instant favorite, while others might be too strong for your liking!
 You may need to try a few different strains to find one that you prefer.

 At The Joint, we offer dozens of different cannabis strains for you to choose from.
 Whether you prefer Indicas or Sativas, THC or CBD, we’ve got the product for you.
 Don’t hesitate to contact us if you have any questions!
 Check out our selection of Winnipeg cannabis and Saskatchewan Cannabis today, which we update regularly.